apache/nuttx/boards/renesas/m16c/skp16c26/README.txt

       cd -						# Back to the buildroot make directory make						# Restart the build

    GCC is built twice.
-First a initial, "bootstap" GCC is produced in toolchain_build_m32c/gcc-4.2.4-initial, then the final GCC is produced in toolchain_build_m32c/gcc-4.2.4-final.
+First a initial, "bootstrap" GCC is produced in toolchain_build_m32c/gcc-4.2.4-initial, then the final GCC is produced in toolchain_build_m32c/gcc-4.2.4-final.
 The above error will occur twice:  Once for the initial GCC build (see above) and once for the final GCC build.
 For the final GCC